rudott/symfony-application/README.md

 ## Note

-Please note that if you are using PHP < 5.4 you have to copy the trait code into your entities instead of using the traits.
+Please note that if you are using PHP < 5.4 and you want to make use of the provided behaviors you will have to copy the trait code into your entities instead of using the traits.